 - Communications professor Erica Engstrom analyzes the media's portrayal of weddings.
 Academic Minute

 - Allied Health professor Gabriele Wulf on harnessing brain's power for better workouts.
-Men's Fitness story
+Men's Journal story

 UNLV students don't stop studying in the summer.
 They are writing e-books, launching groups to help undocumented students through school, and developing a contraption that kills bed bugs that could be living in library books.